 We are subject to a broad range of foreign, federal, state and local environmental, health and safety laws and regulations, including those of the EPA, OSHA and equivalent local, state, and foreign regulatory agencies in each of the jurisdictions in which we operate.
 We may be fined or penalized by regulators for failing to comply with environmental, health and safety laws and regulations.
-For example, we recently entered into a settlement with the EPA to resolve alleged violations of the Toxic Substances Control Act and the Emergency Planning and Community Right to Know Act at our Phillipsburg, New Jersey and Paris, Kentucky facilities.
+For example, we entered into a settlement with the EPA to resolve alleged violations of the Toxic Substances Control Act and the Emergency Planning and Community Right to Know Act at our Phillipsburg, New Jersey and Paris, Kentucky facilities.
 See Item 3, "Legal Proceedings."
-In addition, contamination resulting from our current or past operations or from past uses of land that we own or operate may trigger investigation or remediation obligations, which may have an adverse effect on our business, financial condition and results of operations, new regulations, more vigorous enforcement by regulatory authorities or other unanticipated events will not arise in the future and give rise to additional environmental liabilities, business interruptions, compliance costs or penalties, which could have an adverse effect on our business, financial condition and results of operations.
+In addition, contamination resulting from our current or past operations or from past uses of land that we own or operate may trigger investigation or remediation obligations, which may have an adverse effect on our business, financial condition and results of operations.
+We cannot be certain that identification of presently unidentified environmental, health and safety conditions, new regulations, more vigorous enforcement by regulatory authorities or other unanticipated events will not arise in the future and give rise to additional environmental liabilities, business interruptions, compliance costs or penalties, which could have an adverse effect on our business, financial condition and results of operations.